 Questions concerning what emotions are and what purpose they serve have fascinated behavioral scientists and psychologists for centuries.
 Many theories have been proposed by researchers on the how and why of emotions, as well as what the implications are of these feelings.
 The James-Lange theory is one of the early counter-intuitive theories that attempts to answer the most pertinent questions revolving around human emotions.
 But over time with the new discoveries and revelations in psychological and physiological research, this theory has been criticized and amended.
 Theories like Cannon-Bard and Schacter-Singer are more relevant according to the experts.

 But it is still worth knowing what’s the James-Lange version of emotion.
-The James-Lange theory states that emotion is due to physiological arousal, and these physiological arousals are caused of external stimuli.
+The James-Lange theory of emotion states that emotion is due to physiological arousal, and these physiological arousals are caused of external stimuli.
 Simply put, emotions are a by-product of the physiological changes in our body, not the instigator of physiological changes.

 History of the James-Lange Theory